cityzendata/warp10-nodered/README.md

 ## Input

 If an input is added before the warpscript node, then it pushes the message contained in it directly on the stack.
-If the message contains primitv types they are pushed as if on warpscript (String, Number and boolean), array are converted in List, object in Map, null in NULL, and Buffer in utf-8 string.
+If the message contains any primitives types, they are pushed as if on warpscript (String, Number and boolean), array are converted in List, object in Map, null in NULL, and Buffer in utf-8 string.

 A message on WarpScript have the following form: